Samoa Upolu Cycle Tour

 Our final full day of cycling.
 We leave the south coast behind and head inland once more, climbing back over Le Mafa Pass before descending towards Apia on the north coast.
 The inland roads are quieter, lush, and beautiful in a different way to the coast.

-Cycling: ~ 50 km / Grade 2 Easy — sealed road with mountain pass (shuttle option available)
+Cycling: ~ 50 km, easy (sealed road with mountain pass; shuttle option available)

 Accommodation: Tanoa Tusitala Hotel, Apia